polyphony-chat/docs/SPECIFICATION.md

     MLS is a cryptographic protocol that provides confidentiality, integrity, and authenticity guarantees for group messaging applications.
 It builds on top of the [Double Ratchet Algorithm](https://signal.org/docs/specifications/doubleratchet/) and [X3DH](https://signal.org/docs/specifications/x3dh/) to provide these security guarantees.

 Implementations of polyproto-core may opt to support encryption to secure communication channels.
-The selected security protocol for all polyproto-core implementations is the Messaging Layer Security protocol, provided that MLS can feasibly be integrated within the context of the given implementation.
-The MLS protocol has a built-in ability to negotiate protocol versions, cipher suites, extensions, credential types, and additional proposal types.
+The selected security protocol for all polyproto-core implementations is the Messaging Layer Security protocol, given its feasibility within the implementation context.
+MLS inherently supports negotiation of protocol versions, cipher suites, extensions, credential types, and extra proposal types.
 For two implementations of polyproto-core to be compatible with each other in the context of encryption, they must have overlapping capabilities in these areas.

 The following sections explain the additional behavior that polyproto-core implementations utilizing MLS must implement.